How to Find the Best Homeschool History Curriculum

 In our homeschool, the purpose of teaching social studies is first to understand how God created the world and how people have responded to Him since the beginning of time.
 Knowing this information is crucial to understanding religious rights and freedoms and helping us love the world around us.

 For example, learning about the value of the Fertile Crescent helps us understand the turmoil both in the Old Testament and today, which is central to our faith.
 Also, learning about the Greek and Roman gods helps us understand the many biblical references to idol worship.
-These are just two examples of how learning history provides kids with the context they need to make the choice to worship the ONE TRUE GOD and understand His greater plan for His people.
+These connections provide our kids with the context they need to understand God’s greater plan for His people throughout history.
+Understanding how all people came from one man helps us to understand race and how to love others with the love of Christ.

 Homeschool History Curriculum for Elementary

 This is the age to lay a great foundation that cultivates interest and excitement for the history of God’s world.
+Keep things simple and interest-driven.
+Remember that reading and math are your priorities in the early elementary years.
 Be careful about buying too much curriculum.
-It’s easy to weave these topics into your day using great read-alouds or short, simple studies.
+It’s easy to weave social studies into your day using great read-alouds or short, simple lessons.
 I would also recommend the use of audiobooks.
 They are engaging and teach so much!

 My To Every Nation series is packed with studies of missionaries, countries, and biblical truth.
 I wrote these books to help us focus on the crucial elements of faith, as well as develop a compassion for the world.
 Each study covers the lives of 12 different missionaries using a Charlotte Mason approach.
 Each can be done in 12 weeks, or you can go deeper with the novels of each missionary and enjoy each volume for the whole year!